jcpark89/xchammer/README.md

 ## Usage

-_Note: this README is intended to be a minimal, quick start guide.
-For a comprehensive explanation of XCHammer, see [Introducing XCHammer](Docs/FastAndReproducibleBuildsWithXCHammer.md) and [The XCHammer FAQ](Docs/XCHammerFAQ.md)_
+_Note: this README is intended to be a minimal, quick start guide to XCHammer.
+To learn more about XCHammer see [Introducing XCHammer](Docs/FastAndReproducibleBuildsWithXCHammer.md) and [The XCHammer FAQ](Docs/XCHammerFAQ.md).
+To learn more about Bazel, see [Bazel for iOS developers](Docs/BazelForiOSDevelopers.md).
+To learn about how Pinterest uses XCHamemr see [Introducing XCHammer](Docs/FastAndReproducibleBuildsWithXCHammer.md) and [Pinterest Focused Xcode Projects](PinterestFocusedXcodeProjects.md)_

 ### Installation